mbs-octoml/mbs-tvm/src/relay/collage/design.md

   > additive_error = measured_latency(collage_placement) - sum_{kernel} (estimated_latency(kernel) + penalty)

+  The evolutionary search explored by the Collage paper can help here since it uses measured end-to-end model latency as its cost function, but we're deferring that to future work.

 - **Limited search space**: Naively exploring all sub-graphs is `O(n!)`, so we need to constrain the search.
 The easiest approach is just to limit candidate kernels to sub-graphs of just a few operators.
 This can mean significatly faster candidates are not explored, yielding a placement with high **optimality loss**: